PabloEmidio/person-item-color/README.md

 # Project planning:
 **Here we have a basic representation of project's planning, an overview.
 For more detailed and fast updated view, go to [Project's Board](https://github.com/PabloEmidio/person-item-color/projects/1)**
-   - [ ] SQL database design and modeling
+   - [x] SQL database design and modeling - done in [issue #1](https://github.com/PabloEmidio/person-item-color/issues/1)
    - [ ] Page frontend design
    - [ ] Frontend coding
       - [ ] HTML modelling